camronlevanger/nagios-wss/README.md

 A Nagios NRPE script that allows you to monitor a web socket server using the WAMP protocol.
-While it is fairly easy with Nagios to monitor whether or not your server proccess is running, but unfortunately that can't tell us if that server is available and accepting connections.
+While it is fairly easy with Nagios to monitor whether or not your server proccess is running, unfortunately that can't tell us if that server is available and accepting connections.

 With nagios-wss you can actually open a connection to your websocket servers and